 “If students have a great idea how to demonstrate what they’ve learned on iPad, I’m always open to it, because their idea is usually far better than anything I could have imagined.”

-Sophie uses iTunes U to organize and deliver all of her lesson’s books, materials, apps, movies, and assignments directly to each student’s iPad.See what you can do with iTunes U
+Sophie uses iTunes U to organise and deliver all her lesson’s books, materials, apps, films and assignments directly to each student’s iPad.See what you can do with iTunes U

-With the variety of apps, books, podcasts, movies, and music available through iTunes, designing a customized lesson is easier than you might think.
+With the variety of apps, books, podcasts, films and music available through iTunes, designing a customised lesson is easier than you might think.
 Get started with the apps Sophie’s class uses or explore other ways to integrate iPad into your classroom.Download a guide to exploring educational content on iTunes View the British History collection on iTunes